 This acceptance creates a calmness that is hard to describe.
 These people don't carry the constant tension of trying to "stay young."
 Instead, they channel their energy into living well, connecting, contributing, and enjoying simple pleasures.

-One woman told me, “People waste years trying not to age.
-All that fear makes them old faster.”
+One woman said, "People waste years trying not to age.
+All that fear makes them old faster."

 6. They sleep deeply and protect rest like it's sacred

-Nearly every centenarian I met had excellent sleep habits — not because they followed a “sleep optimization routine,” but because their lifestyle naturally supported rest.
+Nearly every centenarian in the study had excellent sleep habits — not because they followed a "sleep optimization routine," but because their lifestyle naturally supported rest.
 They get sunlight early in the day.
 They move often.
 They eat lightly at night.
 They limit artificial stimulation.

 Just as important, they don't guilt themselves for resting.
 They see rest as a normal and essential part of life, not a sign of weakness or laziness.